cnrdbf/connorrichit1000/README.md

 [Go back to home page](./README.md)

 ## Interests
-I love playing many playing and watching sports such as football and basketball.
-My favorite football team is the Kansas City Chiefs.
-I also enjoy playing many different video games.
-My all-time favorite being **_Skyrim_**.
+I enjoy watching and playing many sports and video games in my free time.
+If you would like to learn about that, [click here.](https://github.com/cnrdbf/Interests.git)

 ![image](https://user-images.githubusercontent.com/75334721/101730154-21f69d80-3a7f-11eb-891e-115a69d2605f.jpeg)